jakeshepherd/Club-Foot-App/README.md

 To perform a complete migration of the database

-`php artisna migrate:fresh --seed`
+`php artisan migrate:fresh --seed`

 To perform a complete migration of the database with added seed data

 `php artisan serve`

-To serve the application on `127.0.0.1`
+To serve the application on `127.0.0.1`.
+Make sure you are running a MySQL database.

 ## Heroku
 Access files on live by running